Customised Diet Chart

 - Weight management: Obesity and fatty liver are related, so weight management is essential.

 - Healthy diet: Eating a healthy diet and regular exercise regimen also helps improve symptoms of fatty liver.
+If you wish to discuss about any specific problem, you can consult a dietitian-nutritionist.

 Having a healthy brain is equally important as is staying physically fit.
 Good mental health is absolutely essential.
 Apart from regular exercises there are certain foods also which can help you to maintain good mental health.
 Below mentioned are few foods, essential for having a healthy brain: